 Helados Mexico Strawberry Fresas Paletas

 Now you can buy paletas at the store!
-I remember when I lived in Nashville, we used to make a special trip to get paletas.
+I remember when I lived in Nashville, we used to make a special trip to get hand-made paletas.

 The ladies who operated the shop were only open a few days a week and you had to arrive early because they often sold out.
+Now, you can purchase these traditional popsicles from Mexico in the supermarket.

 Calories: 80 | Total Carbohydrate: 20 g | Added Sugar: 18 g

-Popsicle Calories: Which Ones are Low Calorie Popsicles?
+Popsicle Calories: Which Ones are Low-Calorie Popsicles?

-I reviewed 10 different brands and focused on similar flavors.
+To find the lowest calorie popsicle options, I reviewed 10 different brands and focused on similar flavors.

 In my review, Popsicle, Annie’s, and Favorite Day were the lowest in calories.